jkimball54/Launch-Mod2-AnimalTracker/README.md

 **Important** Answer these questions in this file on your `main` branch.
 When finished with the questions, commit and push your main branch.
 You do not need to create a pull request yet!

 1. What does TDD stand for?
+Test Driven Development.
+It is the practice of writing the tests for code before actually writing any functioning code.
 1. What are three benefits of using TDD?
+Works almost like pseudocoding, allowing you to map the structure of the program you are creating.
+When running into errors, the test suite gives better feedback than C# highlighting. (ie. telling you the exact values of certain variables)
+You do not have to go back and write tests after the fact.
+Getting it out of the way in the beginning is nice as at the end you know your code is working properly and you dont need to write tests at the end (although you could think of more as you go)
 1. Imagine you are in an interview.
 The interviewer asks: How do you use TDD?
 How would you answer?
+I use TDD to structure my code and lay out the expectations for how the program needs to properly function.
 1. For the class below, outline the tests you would need.
 Try to use as much C# syntax as possible.
 The first test has been provided for you. (this question is worth 4 points)
 ```c#
 public class Dog